 Today we introduce Len Langan as a guest author with Think Tasmania.
 We’re very pleased he found us, and is keen to make a contribution to the website.
 Len has a great deal of knowledge to share, and is passionate about history and tourism.
-Founders Gavin and Tania are quick to acknowledge that they’re not experts in every category covered by Think Tasmania; so in order to provide readers with a variety of topics and different writing styles, we say… welcome Len!
+The website’s founders are quick to acknowledge that they’re not experts in every category covered by Think Tasmania; so in order to provide readers with a variety of topics and different writing styles, we say… welcome Len.

 Our Heritage: From the First Fleet

 The Reverend Richard Johnson is known as the Anglican clergyman who joined the first fleet on its voyage to New South Wales and to be the minister of religion on the east coast of this colony for many years.
 It is untrue that no provision was made for the spiritual needs on board the fleet of eleven vessels in the initial planning.
 William Wilberforce and the Rev. John Newton had obtained Prime Minister Pitt’s approval to appoint Johnson many months before the fleet set sail; possibly in October of 1786.
 It did not cater for the Roman Catholics who numbered at least 300 and the request to permit the Priest Thomas Walshe to join the voyage at his own expense, was curtly refused.
 In fact totally ignored.